Articles on: Migration

 Pre-requisites

-Loop widget must be live on the storefront and account page should point to Loop customer portal (guide) (read more)
+• Loop widget is live on your storefront, and the customer account page points to the Loop customer portal guide.

-Share Recharge API key created with write access to all available scopes with Loop team (guide)
+• Share your Recharge API key with full write access to all scopes guide.

 Identify which payment provider you are currently using on Recharge